ProofDrivenQuerying/pdq/rest/README.md

   	  only, i.e. you need to make sure all dependencies are on the CLASSPATH to run it.

-  To run the RESTful web service, type:
+  To run the REST API, type:

   	java -jar /path/to/JAR/file